Cameron-Kurth/elixir_alpha_vantage/README.md

 ## A Note on Tests

-Currently, the API key limitations have resulted in very little test coverage.
-Hopefully, we will be able to resolve this in the near future.
-In the meantime, please open issues for any problems encountered and we will look to address as promptly as possible.
+Currently, the free API key limitation of 5 requests per minute prevent the test suite from being run in its entirety, so please note that it is often easiest to run specific tests.

 ## Contributing